-Key audit matters How our audit addressed the Key Audit Matter We identified contract accounting as a key audit matter because the estimation, of the total revenue and total cost to complete the contract, prepared based on the prevailing circumstances, is inherently subjective, complex and require significant management judgment and forecast of contract revenue and/or contract cost may get subsequently changed due to change in prevailing controls over the contract revenue and cost estimation process through the combination of procedures involving inquiry and observations, reperformance and inspection of evidence in respect of operations of these controls. circumstances, assumptions, contract variations or any other factor, and could result in material variance in the revenue and profit or loss from contract for the reporting period.
-Verified underlying documents such as original contract, and its amendments, if any, key contract terms and milestones, etc. for verifying the estimation of contract revenue and costs and /or any change in such estimation.
-Receivables has been considered a key audit matter in the current year due to the significance of the amount and element of judgement involved in overall management assessment of the customers' ability to repay the outstanding balance during COVID 19 disruption.
-Inquired with management on the progress of works and collections from customers to identify specific customers with which the company might have disagreements or disputes.
-Refer to note number 2.15,12 and Note 39 of the Standalone Financial Statements Tested samples of un-invoiced revenue entries with reference to the reports from the records and costs incurred against the services delivered to confirm the work performed and application of appropriate margin applied for the respective services.
-Tested cut-offs for revenue recognized against un-invoiced amounts by matching the revenue accrual against accruals for corresponding cost; Reviewed the work done and collection history of customers against whose contracts unbilled revenue is recognised; and verification of subsequent receipts, post balance sheet date.
-Obtained confirmations from customers on sample basis to support existence assertion of trade receivables and assessed the relevant disclosures made in the Standalone Financial Statements; to ensure revenue from contracts with customers are in accordance with the requirements of relevant accounting standards.
-Evaluated the nature and status of customers and obtained the understanding from management about whether ongoing business relationship with the customers, past payment history of customers and any impact on those customers because of COVID 19 pandemic.
-Reviewed the Liquidated damages clause or force majeure clause of the contracts with the customers to evaluate the potential impact on the Standalone Financial Statements.
-Information Other than the Standalone Financial Statements and Auditors' Report Thereon Our opinion on the Standalone Financial Statements does not cover the other information and we do not express any form of assurance
+- Evaluated the design and implementation of key internal controls over the contract revenue and cost estimation process through the combination of procedures involving inquiry and observations, reperformance and inspection of evidence in respect of operations of these controls. - Verified underlying documents such as original contract, and its amendments, if any, key contract terms and milestones, etc. for verifying the estimation of contract revenue and costs and /or any change in such estimation. - Inquired with management on the progress of works and collections from customers to identify specific customers with which the company might have disagreements or disputes. - Tested samples of un-invoiced revenue entries with reference to the reports from the records and costs incurred against the services delivered to confirm the work performed and application of appropriate margin applied for the respective services - Tested cut-offs for revenue recognized against un-invoiced amounts by matching the revenue accrual against accruals for corresponding cost; - Reviewed the work done and collection history of customers against whose contracts unbilled revenue is recognised; and verification of subsequent receipts, post balance sheet date. - Obtained confirmations from customers on sample basis to support existence assertion of trade receivables and assessed the relevant disclosures made in the Standalone Financial Statements; to ensure revenue from contracts with customers are in accordance with the requirements of relevant accounting standards. - Evaluated the nature and status of customers and obtained the understanding from management about whether ongoing business relationship with the customers, past payment history of customers and any impact on those customers because of COVID 19 pandemic. - Reviewed the Liquidated damages clause or force majeure clause of the contracts with the customers to evaluate the potential impact on the Standalone Financial Statements.

+Information Other than the Standalone Financial Statements and Auditors' Report Thereon